Frequently Asked Questions

 The FSA is a use it or lose it account and the HSA/HRA rolls over from year to year, month to month.
 The FSA does allow up to $500 to roll over from year to year.

 An HSA is a Health Savings Account that also receives tax-free contributions from PEBP but also allows the participant to make voluntarily contribute to their HSA through pre-tax payroll deductions.
 If you leave State Service the money will stay with you until it is spent by you.
 Not everyone is eligible for an HSA.

-I am retired with Medicare.
-I will be transitioning to the Medicare Exchange.
-May I keep the PEBP Dental plan?
+I am retired with Medicare and will be transitioning to the Medicare Exchange.
+May I keep the PEBP dental plan?

 I am enrolled in the Medicare Exchange with an HRA.
 How long do I have to request reimbursement from the date-of-service?

 The Medicare Exchange HRA is a pass-through account for Medicare retirees enrolled in a medical plan through the Medicare Exchange.
 Contributions to the Medicare Exchange are determined by the years of service and date of retirement of eligible retirees.
 HRA funds may be used to reimburse retirees for qualified medical expenses, health plan premiums, and Medicare Part B premiums.